siddhant-k08/balloon_dex/README.md

 ## Test it locally
 ### To test the project on your local system, follow the steps mentioned bellow:

-Firstly, clone the repository using:
+First, clone the repository using:

 ```sh
 git clone https://github.com/siddhant-k08/balloon_dex.git